AlbertUnida/ATS_V1/docs/dataset-demo.md

 ## 4. Resetting

 - To reset, restore the database from seeds/dumps.
+- The enrichment script registers the execution timestamp in `demo_runs`.
 - The enrichment script is idempotent; running it again updates existing rows without duplicating data.